 But running to the bakery just doesn’t fit into your schedule and making it from scratch is well, way too hard.
 Right?
 Wrong!

-The Chef from the cookware manufacturer, Le Creuset, shared this amazing recipe with me.
+The Chef from the cookware manufacturer, Le Creuset, shared this delicious recipe with me.
 It is so easy to make.
-Plus, once you make it the way the recipe says the first time to get the hang of it, you will find yourself being creative and adding herbs/seasonings/fruit like rosemary, basil, garlic, tarragon, cheese, cinnamon, or raisins to your next adventures.
+Plus, once you make it the way the recipe says the first time, you will find yourself being creative and adding herbs, seasonings or fruit like rosemary, basil, garlic, tarragon, cheese, cinnamon, or raisins to your next batch.

 If you are not already familiar with Le Creuset cookware, you should check it out.
 Made in France, Le Creuset has been around for more than 85 years.
 They are known for their colorful, cast iron Dutch ovens with the white enameled interiors.
 The beauty of working with cast iron pieces is the metal’s ability to retain heat to allow for long, slow, even cooking.
 This is particularly good when braising meat, slow-cooking a casserole, bean dishes or dense sauces.
 But, it is also great for baking bread due to the heat distribution.
 The cookware works well on all heat sources including induction and can go from stovetop to oven to table where it will keep the food warm due to the cast iron center.

-So, if you are fortunate enough to have a Le Creuset Dutch oven, you should try this recipe.
+If you are fortunate enough to have a Le Creuset Dutch oven, try your hand at making homemade bread.
 If you don’t have one (yet), any heavy bottomed, aluminum stockpot will work.
 Your kitchen will smell amazing!

 Combine butter, salt, lemon zest and herbs in a bowl with a fork.
 Roll into a log on wax paper.
 Refrigerate till firm and ready to use.